-Wrocław for the Holidays 2021: What to do?
+Wrocław for the Christmas Holidays 2022: What to do?

 Visiting Wrocław in December?
 You're in luck, as the holiday season is when the city gets all dolled up with festive decorations and the Main Square seemingly explodes with light, sound, and extravagant attractions.
 From seasonal gnomes to mulled wine to historic buildings and bridges twinkling with Christmas joy, here are the best ways to feel the holiday magic in Wrocław.

 Wrocław is one of the oldest and most beautiful cities in Poland.
 Drawing 5.3 million visitors in 2018, word has spread about the special atmosphere the city has to offer, especially at the turn of the year.
 Beautiful not only in summer, when the weather is more favourable for the outdoors, but also unique in winter - the illumination of Christmas lights, the air of the Christmas Market fragrant with gingerbread and cinnamon, complete with a wonderful Christmas tree in the centre of Wrocław market square.
 Worth making a December trip to Poland for, if you or someone you know can't make it to Wrocław's tremendous Christmas fair, you still order a Wrocław Christmas Market Mug from their online store!